Enter a search term to filter FAQs below.

 What areas would be included in Holland City Fiber?

-Holland City Fiber would be available to all residents and businesses within the Holland city limits.
-The proposed millage would be limited to properties in city limits as well.
+Holland City Fiber will be available to all residents and businesses within the Holland city limits.
+The proposed millage will be limited to properties in city limits as well.

 When will it be available?

-If we move forward, HBPW expects to break ground on the project in 2023.
-Schedules are not yet complete, however we estimate the project will take approximately 2 years to complete.
+HBPW expects to break ground on the project in 2023.
+Schedules are not yet complete, however we estimate the project will take approximately 3 years to complete.
 Service will activate in sections of the city as they are completed.

 Why is a community investment required?

 Yes.
-The proposed investment calls for a millage.
+The investment calls for a millage that was approved on Aug.
+2, 2022.
 A millage is a tool for spreading a community investment over a long period of time.
 However, when you look at the total out-of-pocket expense for internet service, it will be comparable to what you pay today, but for a faster, more reliable internet connection.

 What will the millage be?

-The millage would levy up to 1.5 mills the first year and an estimated 1.12 mills each year after for the life of the bond.
-The language on the ballot will read as follows:
+The millage amount will levy 1.2 mills the first year and up to an estimated 1.12 mills each year after for the life of the bond.
+The language on the ballot read as follows: